Resume Tips

 Key Takeaways:

-- Start your resume with a clear objective statement.
+- Your resume should begin with an objective and clear statement.

-- Tailor your resume to each job you apply for.
+- Tailor your resume for each application to be submitted.

 - Emphasize transferable skills.